tembo-io/website/docusaurus/docs/tembo-stacks/rag.md

 ### Prepare documents

 First you will need a collection of documents.
-In this example, the Tembo's docs and blogs will be used as the contextual basis for the application.
+In this example, Tembo's docs and blogs will be used as the contextual basis for the application.

 ```bash
 git clone https://github.com/tembo-io/website.git